 In 2002 the Arts Office of Clare County Council introduced an Arts and Disability Programme as a pilot project countywide for all organisations working specifically with disabled people throughout the county.
 This project gave artists opportunities to work with members of the community they may not normally have access to.
 It also allowed participants to experience a variety of art forms over a specified period of time.

 In 2004 the programme was significantly expanded following an independent evaluation.
-It was re-launched as Embrace – Arts and People with Disabilities Programmeand has developed over the years with many new artists and organizations participating
+It was re-launched as Embrace – Arts and People with Disabilities Programme and has developed over the years with many new artists and organizations participating.

 The Embrace Programme has a number of different elements.
 The main element is the programme awards which sees artists working in care settings with people with disabilities over a 25 hour period.The residency award sees one artist engage with a specific group for up to 50 hours to engage in more in-depth work and processes.
-The scheme also offers one-to-one awards to participants who show talent and agility in any art form that would benefit from more intensive support to develop their creative potential.

 In 2018 the Arts Office, received Arts Council ‘Invitation to Collaboration’ Research & Development funding to research and test the potential for supporting visually impaired musicians to learn orchestral material using multimedia platforms (audio and video files).
 The Arts Office partnered with Dave Flynn’s Irish Memory Orchestra and 3L in supporting seven musicians with various levels of visual impairments to participate in the research using the IMO’s memorisation techniques.